By: Marilyn L. Davis

 - We’re starting to feel better physically.

-Some people are just relieved to be out of the vicious cycle of addiction:
+We’re just relieved to be out of the vicious cycle of addiction:

 - Where will I find drugs?